furnivall/ChatterPipe-rs/README.md

 # ChatterPipe-rs
-ChatterPipe is a CLI tool that lets you interact with powerful language models like GPT-4 to summarize text files.
+ChatterPipe is a CLI tool that lets you interact with powerful language models like GPT-4 for single shot prompting using text files and temporary/permanently configurable parent prompts.
 Just provide a text file as input and let ChatterPipe do its magic!

 ## Installation
 Install ChatterPipe using cargo: